Clinical-Genomics/genotype/docs/source/index.rst

 ------------
 Comparing variants between samples and VCF files is a common task.
 However, I haven't found *the* VCF comparison tool.

 Program that are `often recommended <https://www.biostars.org/p/59591/>`_ include *vcf-compare*, *vcfgtcompare*, *BEDTools*, and *GATK*.
 For convenience reasons I like to be independent of Java depedencies for doing simple stuff like this.
-I also think the output from VCFTools (vcf-compare) is confusing.
+I also don't like that VCFTools (vcf-compare) isn't pipeable.
+Vcflib is pipeable but just confusing, i.e. not simple enough.

 Therefore I decided to develop my own **simple** genotype comparison tools in Python.
 I will value transparency and easy of use.